bugra9/cpp.js/website/docs/Getting Started/create-a-project.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# CLI - Start a new cpp.js project
+# Create a project
 A CLI for creating new cpp.js projects.
 Quickly creates integrated projects for you to try out.
 Just run

 ```bash npm2yarn